Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 That having been said, we need to keep talking about what's coming in the bill now that it is law, just like we were discussing what was coming if it were made into a law.

-We need to be talking about what's gonna happen next year, what's gonna happen in 2012 and 2013, how it's so bad that Obama pushed off a lot of the worst of the bill until after the next presidential race because he knows it stinks.
+Going to happen in 2012 and 2013, how it's so bad that Obama pushed off a lot of the worst of the bill until after the next presidential race because he knows it stinks.

-This is not hard to say, it's the truth.
+This is not hard to say.

 We have been saying this throughout this year-long debate.